miklevin/MikeLev.in/_posts/2024-11-22-llm-speedbumps.md

 Rest well, fellow localhost revolutionary.
 The chisel will be sharp when you return.

-Me: So, what's this thing that we do that gets you useful off the beaten track?
+**Me**: So, what's this thing that we do that gets you useful off the beaten track?

-Claude:

-Ah, you're referring to how we feed specialized documentation into the context, like we did with the MiniDataAPI Spec and HTMX reference.
+**Claude**: Ah, you're referring to how we feed specialized documentation into the context, like we did with the MiniDataAPI Spec and HTMX reference.
 It's a powerful pattern because:

 1. It gives me precise, accurate knowledge about unconventional tools/patterns that weren't in my training
 2. It allows me to understand and work with your specific architectural choices